-Ask for a trial - wherever possible, test the connection with the company beforehand to ensure the visuals and sound are working.
-Find somewhere stable - prop up your tablet or mobile phone so that you can sit with good posture for the interview as you would in person.
+Ask for a trial - Wherever possible, test the Skype connection with the company beforehand to ensure the visuals and sound are working.
+Share your Skype address - Many people forget to send their Skype address which means the interview starts late and gets off on the wrong foot.
+Find somewhere stable - Prop up your tablet or mobile phone so that you can sit with good posture for the interview as you would in person.
 Avoid holding your device and ensure your face is in the centre of the picture.
-"I had one candidate lie down for an online interview - she completely missed the point that it was still a formal interview!"
+"I had one candidate lie down for a Skype interview - she completely missed the point that it was still a formal interview!"
 Is there strong wifi? - Remember this is your responsibility.
-If you've committed to an interview, then you need to ensure in advance that the connection is strong enough to support a video call.
+If you've committed to an interview, then you need to ensure in advance that the connection is strong enough to support a Skype video call.
 Call a friend to test the connection once you have the interview date.
-Speak slowly - interviewers need more time to take in your answers over video, so make it easy for them by talking at a slower pace than usual.
-At the end of every question, because it's difficult to read the body language nuances, always ask 'have i answered your question correctly and do you need more information?'
-If you follow these tips for online interviews you will definitely be a cut above the rest.
-"Don't assume an online interview will be more casual.
-You'll need to work even harder than usual, as it's difficult to read people over video."
+Speak slowly - Interviewers need more time to take in your answers over video, so make it easy for them by talking at a slower pace than usual.
+At the end of every question, because it's difficult to read the body language nuances, always ask 'have I answered your question correctly and do you need more information?'
+If you follow these tips for Skype interviews you will definitely be a cut above the rest. " Don't assume a Skype interview will be more casual.
+You'll need to work even harder than usual, as it's difficult to read people over video.